 Where can you go from here?

 Luckily, the Faunalytics team has some data to help you.
-As an animal advocacy research organization, we recently sought to answer an important question: If someone is trying to reduce animal products from their diet, which product(s) should they stop eating first to make the biggest impact for farmed animals?
+As an animal advocacy research organization, we recently sought to answer an important question: If someone is trying to reduce animal products from their diet, which product(s) should they stop eating first to make the biggest impact on farmed animals?

 In terms of their effect on farmed animals, some food items cause more harm than others.
 As such, we looked at 98 categories of products, revealing which ones cause the most animal suffering to feed the U.S. population per day.
 We then ranked these products in a handy set of tools called our Animal Product Impact Scales.
 As you continue your reduction journey, consider removing our top-ranked foods from your diet as you try to be as helpful as possible for animals.